-When it’s time to have your old roof replaced, you might want to look into the different types of roofing shingles available.
+When it’s time to have your old roof replaced, you aren’t just fixing a structure; you are investing in your home’s future curb appeal and durability.
+To make the best choice for your budget and local climate, you need to look beyond the basics and understand the different types of roofing shingles available.

-Asphalt shingles are the standard among homeowners (up to 70% of all homeowners here in the United States have them).
-However, there are so many other kinds of roof shingles you can opt for to boost your home’s curb appeal and overall value.
+Asphalt shingles are the standard among homeowners (up to 70% of all homeowners here in the United States have them), but modern engineering has opened the door to superior alternatives.
+From energy-efficient cool roofs to storm-proof composites, there are so many other types of roofing shingles you can opt for to boost your home’s overall value.

-Below we’ll introduce you to the six most popular types of roofing shingles you can choose from right now. — along with their pros and cons!
+We have analyzed the market to help you find the perfect roof for your needs.
+Below, we’ll introduce you to the six most popular types of roofing shingles you can choose from right now—along with their pros and cons!

 1. Asphalt Shingles

-As mentioned above, asphalt shingles are the most commonly found roofing material you can find.
+As mentioned above, asphalt shingles is one of the most common types of roofing shingles you can find.
 They’re made using a combination of raw materials, including asphalt, fiberglass, and in some instances, composite materials.
 They also come in the widest range of colors to match virtually all home aesthetics, and some even mimic other types of more expensive materials.

 There are three types of asphalt shingles a homeowner can choose from: